ournetworks/ournetworks.ca/index.md

 ### Who can submit?

-Anyone interested in how we can build emancipatory communications infrastructures!
-Our Networks is excited for sessions that centre the voices of those that are marginalized or less often heard at technical events.
-We especially encourage those speaking for the first time to submit and we are happy to help you workshop a proposal in one of our open hours or by email.
+Anyone interested in how we can build better online futures!

+Our Networks is excited for sessions that centre the voices of those less often heard at technical events.
+We encourage BIPOC and LGBTQ2S folks to lead sessions and acknowledge the multiple marginalizations those with intersecting identities face.
+For 2019 we are also seeking to support those voices ~~in their preferred language~~ if you are interested in leading a session in a language other than English please indicate so in your submission.

+We want to provide a welcoming space for those speaking for the first time and the co-organizers are happy to help workshop a proposal during an open hour or by email.

 ### Not sure?
 Ask us!